• TRT

 Getting Peptides Through a Licensed Telehealth Provider

-Accessing therapeutic peptides through Truventa Medical involves the same process as any other treatment: a physician consultation, a review of your health history and goals, and if appropriate, a personalized protocol.
+Accessing therapeutic peptides through Truventa Medical involves the same process as any other treatment: a provider consultation, a review of your health history and goals, and if appropriate, a personalized protocol.
 Prescriptions are filled by licensed compounding pharmacies that provide pharmaceutical-grade peptides with certificates of analysis.

 This is an important distinction: the peptide quality available through a physician-supervised telehealth provider is substantially higher than what is sold through gray-market "research chemical" suppliers.
 Pharmaceutical-grade peptides from FDA-registered compounders have verified purity and sterility — critical factors when you're injecting anything into your body.